julianacostaS/EColeta/README.md

 # EColeta
  This is a project part of a course by the company 'Rocketseat'.
 It is a service to help people to find or register a hub in their city for collection of recycles items.
-Among the tools and technologies used there are API integration & Javascript.
+Among the tools and technologies used there are API integration to fetch the state and cities, Javascript, NodeJS, NPM, and SQL.

 <h1 align="center">
     <img alt="Ecoleta" title="Ecoleta" src="https://user-images.githubusercontent.com/49543157/206361261-5e35b4a3-6116-42df-bd9b-49f379251c40.png" width="220px" />